Ravi-Tej-Nasirao/spring-exercise/README.md

 - **Improved Performance**: Ehcache provides in-memory caching, reducing the need for frequent database queries and improving response times.
 - **Reduced Latency**: Cached data is readily available in memory, resulting in reduced latency and improved application performance.
 - **Cost-Effective Scalability**: Caching reduces the load on backend systems, enabling cost-effective scalability by reducing the need for additional infrastructure.

+### 7. Further considerations those can be considered

 ### Conclusion
 The Company-Search-Service microservice application leverages modern technologies like Spring Boot, MongoDB, Ehcache, and Docker to provide efficient and scalable search functionality for company details.
 By adhering to good coding practices and leveraging the advantages of NoSQL databases and caching mechanisms, the application ensures optimal performance and reliability for users.